mindspore-ai/docs/tutorials/source_en/advanced/error_analysis/minddata_debug.md

-# Data Processing Debugging Schemes and Common Errors Analysis
+# Data Processing Debugging Methods and Common Errors Analysis

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/tutorials/source_en/advanced/error_analysis/minddata_debug.md)&nbsp;&nbsp;

-## Data Processing Debugging Schemes
+## Data Processing Debugging Methods

-### Debugging Scheme 1: Print Logs or Add Debug Points
+### Method 1: Errors in Data Processing Execution, Print Logs or Add Debug Points to Code Debugging

 When using `GeneratorDataset` or `map` to load/process data, there may be syntax errors, calculation overflow and other issues that cause data errors, you can generally follow the steps below to troubleshoot and debug: